Patellar Injuries

 Patellar Tendon Rupture

-- Usually caused by forceful eccentric contraction of quadriceps muscle on a flexed knee during deceleration (e.g., jump landing and weight lifting)
+- Usually caused by forceful eccentric contraction of quadriceps muscle on a flexed knee during deceleration (eg, jump landing and weight lifting)

-- Often occurs in older athletes:
+- Often occurs in middle-aged athletes

 Patellar Tendinitis